 Repair Permissions on your Mac

-Open Disk Utility and choose your main hard drive from the sidebar (in most Macs there will only be one.)
-Now click on First Aid and Repair Permissions.
+In older versions of macOS you'll need to repair permissions from time to time.
+This is achieved by opening Disk Utility and choosing your main hard drive from the sidebar (in most Macs there will only be one).
+Next, click on First Aid and Repair Permissions.
 This will ensure that all the files on your Mac have the correct permissions, which will help keep things ticking along.

 Turn off visual effects